 To check your tire inflation pressure, you will need:

 To check your tire inflation pressure, follow these steps:

 Step 1: Start with Cold Tires

 To properly check your tire pressure, you need to check your tires when they are cold.
 Tires are considered cold when the vehicle has been parked for three hours or more, or if the vehicle has been driven less than a mile (1.6 kilometers) at moderate speed.

 Step 2: Check Vehicle Manufacturer's Recommended Tire Inflation

 Car manufacturers indicate their recommended tire inflation pressure in Pounds per Square Inch (PSI).
 You can find your vehicle's recommended PSI numbers for front and rear tires in your vehicle's manual or on the driver’s side door jamb.

 Remember that this recommended tire pressure is the lowest minimum for your vehicle.
 Depending on weather or extra load, you might inflate your tires above that number.
 Note that some vehicles require different tire inflation for front and rear tires.
-Also, you will notice that tires have their own PSI number written on the sidewall - that PSI number usually indicates the maximum tire inflation for that tire, not the recommended tire pressure for your vehicle.
+Also, you will notice that tires have their own PSI number written on the sidewall - that PSI number indicates the maximum tire inflation for that tire, not the recommended tire pressure for your vehicle.